spsforks/ziglang-zig-wiki/LLVM-Upgrade-Process.md

  10. Update [[How to build LLVM, libclang, and liblld from source]]
  11. Update [[Building Zig on Windows]]
  12. Update the static asserts at the bottom of src/zig_llvm.cpp
  13. Build zig in debug mode with the debug mode llvm, clang, lld, and run the full Zig test suite.
-This takes several hours.
+This takes several hours, but ensures that zig is not tripping any LLVM asserts.

 master branch is always the latest LLVM release.
 The `llvmX` branch is kept up to date with the next LLVM release.
 The day that LLVM is released, we merge the `llvmX` branch into master, and start the next `llvmX` branch, following this upgrade process.